shamanec/GADS-devices-provider/README.md

   * iOS video stream with WebDriverAgent
   * Android video stream with GADS-Android-stream
   * Limited interaction - tap, swipe, type text, lock and unlock device
+  * Simple in-browser Appium inspector - see elements and their attributes
+  * Taking high quality screenshots - useful since the stream quality is reduced to increase fps
 * Appium test execution - each device has its own Appium server running which is exposed on a provider endpoint for easier access
 * Linux
   * Supports both Android and iOS